LeoNatan/LNPopupController/README.md

 ### Features

-* Available for iOS 9 and above, as an Xcode dynamic framework
+* Available for iOS 12 and above, as an Xcode framework
 * Good citizen in modern UIKit world
 * Modern Objective C syntax for best Swift interoperability